D\'evissage for Algebraic K-theory of Small Stable $\infty$-categories: D evissage condition for exact functors

 Here $(A'_\bullet,X'_{\bullet,\bullet})\to (A_\bullet,X_{\bullet,\bullet})$ and $(B'_\bullet,Y'_{\bullet,\bullet})\to (B_\bullet,Y_{\bullet,\bullet})$ are just identity in $\mathrm{Gap}(\mathcal{F})/\mathrm{Gap}^w(\mathcal{F})$ and $(A_\bullet,X_{\bullet,\bullet})\to (B_\bullet,Y_{\bullet,\bullet})$ can be either $(f_\bullet,F_{\bullet,\bullet})$ or $(g_\bullet,G_{\bullet,\bullet})$.
 Hence, $(f_\bullet,F_{\bullet,\bullet}),(g_\bullet,G_{\bullet,\bullet})$ are both equivalent to $(A'_\bullet,X'_{\bullet,\bullet})\to (B'_\bullet,Y'_{\bullet,\bullet})$ in $\mathrm{Gap}(\mathcal{F})/\mathrm{Gap}^w(\mathcal{F})$. \item \emph{$\mathrm{Ho}(\widehat{\mathrm{ev}}_\mathcal{F}):\mathrm{Ho}(\mathrm{Gap}(\mathcal{F}))/\mathrm{Ho}(\mathrm{Gap}^w(\mathcal{F}))\to\mathrm{Ho}(\mathrm{E}(\mathcal{F}))$ is an equivalence}.

 Step 1 tells us it is essentially surjective.
-Step 1 and Step 2 tells us it is surjecive on morphisms.
+Step 1 and Step 2 tells us it is surjective on morphisms.
 Step 3 tells us it is injective on morphisms.
-Hence, it is both essentially surjective and fully faithful. \end{enumerate} \end{proof} \begin{cor} $\mathcal{F}$ satisfies the d\'evissage condition if and only if $\mathrm{ev}_\mathcal{F}$ is essentially surjective. \end{cor}
+Hence, it is both essentially surjective and fully faithful. \end{enumerate} \end{proof} \begin{cor} $\mathcal{F}$ satisfies the d\'evissage condition if and only if $\mathrm{ev}_\mathcal{F}$ is essentially surjective. \end{cor} For a small stable $\infty$-categories $\mathcal{C}$, its connective $K^\mathrm{cn}_0$-group is the Grothendieck group of $\mathrm{Ho}(\mathcal{C})$: